Embedding LGBT Equality in the Curriculum and the Classroom

 The Centre for Gender History was established in 2008.
 It brings together staff and students from History, Economic & Social History, Modern Languages and other areas within the University as well as partners in other local institutions, among which the Glasgow Women's Library.
 Their research interests traverse the medieval period to the present day.

-The Strathclyde Centre for Disability Research is funded from a bequest by Strathclyde Regional Council to the University of Glasgow.
+The Centre for Disability Research was originally funded from a bequest by Strathclyde Regional Council to the University of Glasgow.
 Their remit is to provide an academic base for research and teaching in social aspects of disability.
 They are currently researching the education, training, employment, health and legal needs of disabled people.

 Glasgow Human Rights Network (GHRN)